ournetworks/ournetworks.ca/code-of-conduct.md

 * verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, technical skill level
 * deliberate intimidation, stalking, following
-* harassing photography or recording
+* harassing photography or recording (in an online context, this includes screenshots)
 * sustained disruption of talks or other events
 * inappropriate physical contact
 * unwelcome sexual attention and sexual language